Parity sheaves on the affine Grassmannian and the Mirkovi\'c-Vilonen conjecture: Properly stratified categories

-\begin{rmk} Both~\cite{bez:qes} and~\cite{a} assert that $\PCohN$ is quasi-hereditary, but those papers use that term in an atypical way, imposing weaker $\Ext$-vanishing conditions on standard objects.
-It is not quasi-hereditary in the usual sense. \end{rmk}
+where $w_0$ is the longest element of the Weyl group.
+(Here, $\pi_*$ is the derived functor $\Db\Coh(\tcN) \to \Db\CohN$.)
+According to~\cite[Proposition~6.1]{a}, parts~\eqref{it:propstd} and~\eqref{it:propcostd} of Definition~\ref{defn:propstrat} hold\footnote{That proposition, like~\cite{bez:qes}, actually asserts that $\PCohN$ is quasi-hereditary, but the papers~\cite{a,bez:qes} use that term in a nonstandard way, imposing weaker $\Ext$-vanishing conditions on standard objects.
+Of course, $\PCohN$ is not quasi-hereditary in the sense of this paper.} for $\PCohN$.
+For $\lambda \in \bXp$, let $L_\lambda$ denote the unique simple subobject of $\bnabla_\lambda$, or equivalently the unique simple quotient of $\bDelta_\lambda$.

+That result also says that the $\{\bnabla_\lambda\}$ form a ``graded quasi-exceptional sequence'' (see~\cite[Definition~2.4]{a}).
+This implies that part~\eqref{it:scalar} of Definition~\ref{defn:propstrat} also holds.
+Furthermore, by~\cite[Lemma~4]{bez:qes}, the recollement formalism is available, and hence so are the parts of Lemmas~\ref{lem:preserve-Tilt} and~\ref{lem:preserve-Filt} involving proper standard or proper costandard objects.